-Course-HIS-C-3 0: History of Haryana-I Total Credit: 4 Time: 3 Hrs.
+Course-HIS-C-30: History of Haryana-I Total Credit: 4 Time: 3 Hrs.
 Marks: 100 External: 80 Internal: 20 Note: The Question Paper will consist of nine questions.
 The candidate shall attempt five questions in all.
-Question No. 1 will be compulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
-The candidate shall attempt four more questions, selecting at least one from each Unit.
-Each question will carry equal marks (i.e. 16 marks).
-Course Outcome Course Outcomes: The Course is designed to provide adequate understanding of the history of Haryana during the medieval and modern times.
+Question No. 1 will be compulsory , which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
+The candidate shall attempt four more questions, selecting at least one from • t.
+Each question will carry equal marks ( Course Outcomes: The Course is designed to provide adequate understanding of the history of Haryana during th ne medieval and modern times.
 At the end of the Course, the students will be able to: HIS-C-30.1 Understand the concept of regional history and the historical perspective of the Haryana region.
 HIS-C-30.2 Learn the nature of polity and political powers in pre-modern Haryana.
 HIS-C-30.3 Grasp the historical developments related to the establishment of the British colonial rule in Haryana.

-HIS-C-30.4
+HIS-C-30.4 Comprehend the nature of peoples' resistance to the British colonial rule in Haryana.